jkeuhlen/jkeuhlen-blog/_posts/2019-10-19-Compile-Your-Comments-In-Ghcid.md

 # What's new?

 With a recent addition to ghcid, there's a new way to interactively play with code without having to have multiple windows open or jump back and forth between terminals.
-Remember, ghcid is, in essence, a wrapper over GHCi so it should be able to do everything GHCi can, especially typechecking, kind exploration, or running simple functions!
+Remember, ghcid is a wrapper over GHCi so it should be able to do everything GHCi can, especially typechecking, kind exploration, or running simple functions!

 Due to a random bit of feedback in slack, I ended up tagged on the PR and got to follow along with the development of this new flag.

 ## So what is it?
-New as of ghcid 0.7.5 is a new flag for starting the program:
+In the new release of ghcid, 0.7.5, there is a new flag for starting the program:
 `--allow-eval`.
 This allows the evaluation of arbitrary commands in your underlying GHCi instance.

 Top level comments in your code that start with `-- $>` will be picked up by this new flag and be executed against the loaded instance.